 We didn't uncover any grave issues with SecureLine VPN during testing.
 It's easy to use, performs well, and has decent support.
-As just one of Avast's many products, it didn't come as much of a surprise that its server network isn't all that developed, or that it lacks features and settings common to other providers.
-The company's plan to add a VPN to its portfolio makes sense, but SecureLine VPN doesn't offer anything that its competitors are missing, or do anything better for that matter.
+As just one of Avast's many products, we weren't surprised that its server network is underdeveloped, or that it lacks features and settings found elsewhere.
+The company's addition of a VPN to its portfolio makes sense, but SecureLine VPN doesn't offer anything that its competitors are missing, or perform better.

-In terms of privacy and data security we have some misgivings about Avast since, in the past, one of its subsidiaries monetized user data.
+In terms of privacy and data security, we have some misgivings about Avast since one of its subsidiaries monetized user data in the past.
 The easiest way to clear its name would be to submit to an external audit.

 Despite SecureLine VPN not performing better than most other providers, it also didn't slip up.
-In terms of performance, we were actually impressed with what the service could do.
+Turning to performance, we were actually impressed with what the service could do.
 For anyone who can live with the features, server network, and supported devices, SecureLine is a safe choice.